neuralist/udacity-self-driving-cars/project-5-vehicle-detection-and-tracking/Project_Report.md

 More investigations could also show if/how the feature vector can be reduced while keeping acceptable tracking performance.

 ##### Deep learning
-It would also be very exciting to tackle this problem end-to-end using deep learning.
-By training for instance a CNN on a big dataset of examples with bounding boxes, it should be possible to achieve at least as good performance as the classifier with hand-crafted features.
+It would also be very exciting to tackle this problem end-to-end using deep learning, such as YOLO.